 Tartar Control Diets for Cats

-Tartar control diets differ from regular cat food in that they are designed to act like a natural toothbrush for your feline.
+Tartar control diets differ from regular pet food in that they are designed to act like a natural toothbrush for you pet.
 The size of the kibble is larger, and is designed not to break apart as easily.
+The teeth must penetrate the pieces to reduce the size; so chewing the kibble acts to brush your pet's teeth.
 Natural fiber in the food aids the cleaning action.
-When tartar is reduced, gum disease is often reversed, reducing your cat’s ongoing dental needs.
+When the tartar is reduced, the gum disease is often reversed, avoiding ongoing dental procedures.

 These new foods have been designed as balanced diets, so if recurring dental disease is a problem with your pet, a tartar control food can be your pet's complete diet.
 If your pet has any other medical conditions being managed with a prescription food, your veterinarian may add a small portion of tartar control diet as a supplement or snack.

 Some dental disease is so advanced that your pet may require oral health care until a change in diet can be made.
 Loose teeth, infections, exposed tooth roots and severe cases of tartar build up are best attended by your pet's veterinarian before a tartar diet is considered.